banana-bred/units/README.md

 # units

-> Converts a real number from one unit to another
+> Zsh script to convert a real number from one unit to another

 ## Installation / uninstallation